Codecademy/docs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation if needed.
 - [ ] I have confirmed my changes are not being pushed from my forked `main` branch.
 - [ ] I have confirmed that I'm pushing from a new branch named after the changes I'm making.
-- [ ] Under "Development" on the right, I have linked any issues that are relevant to this PR (write "Closes #<issue number> in the "Description" above).
+- [ ]  I have linked any issues that are relevant to this PR in the `Issues Solved` section.

 <!--
 Having trouble with the PR checker?
 Here are some common issues and resolutions: